Canon 1300D vs Sony RX100 II

 Review summary: Canon 1300D vs Sony RX100 II

 So how do things add up?
-Is the Canon 1300D better than the Sony RX100 II or vice versa?
+Is there a clear favorite between the Canon 1300D and the Sony RX100 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D:

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger sensor captures a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger sensor produces good images even in poorly lit environments.

 - Easier framing: Has an optical viewfinder for image framing and settings control.